mdn/content/files/en-us/web/api/webrtc_api/signaling_and_video_calling/index.md

 - {{domxref("RTCPeerConnection.iceconnectionstatechange_event", "oniceconnectionstatechange")}}
   - : The {{domxref("RTCPeerConnection.iceconnectionstatechange_event", "iceconnectionstatechange")}} event is sent by the ICE layer to let you know about changes to the state of the ICE connection.
 This can help you know when the connection has failed, or been lost.
 We'll look at the code for this example in [ICE connection state](#ice_connection_state) below.
 - {{domxref("RTCPeerConnection.icegatheringstatechange_event", "onicegatheringstatechange")}}
-  - : The ICE layer sends you the {{event("icegatheringstatechange")}} event, when the ICE agent's process of collecting candidates shifts, from one state to another (such as starting to gather candidates or completing negotiation).
+  - : The ICE layer sends you the {{domxref("RTCPeerConnection.icegatheringstatechange_event", "icegatheringstatechange")}} event, when the ICE agent's process of collecting candidates shifts, from one state to another (such as starting to gather candidates or completing negotiation).
 See [ICE gathering state](#ice_gathering_state) below.
 - {{domxref("RTCPeerConnection.signalingstatechange_event", "onsignalingstatechange")}}
   - : The WebRTC infrastructure sends you the {{domxref("RTCPeerConnection.signalingstatechange_event", "signalingstatechange")}} message when the state of the signaling process changes (or if the connection to the signaling server changes).
 See [Signaling state](#signaling_state) to see our code.